AyoKeito/e621updater-python/README.md

 There are a lot of things to improve in this code.
 Contributions are welcome.

 You will also need exiftool.exe (https://www.sno.phy.queensu.ca/~phil/exiftool/) in the working folder of compiled executable.
 Tested and working as python scripts via Python 3.10 and a bunch of dependencies listed in requirements.txt on Windows 10\11.
+As this is the first Python thing i've done, i'm not sure requirements.txt is entirely correct.
+Some things may be missing.
+Feedback is welcome :)

 ## Main script is tagger.py:
 ![tagger.py](/img/PowerShell_2023-02-11_21_27_18.jpg)